tedklin/back-to-basics/README.md

 **1. I take no credit nor responsibility whatsoever for any information that appears in my notes.**

-There are several places in my notes where I directly copy and paste important content from my primary study material (I promise this is not because I'm lazy or have plagiaristic tendencies).
+There are several places in my notes where I directly copy and paste important information from my primary study material (I promise this is not because I'm lazy or have plagiaristic tendencies).
 Proper wording is often important, and I want to minimize information getting lost in translation.

 That being said, there is a chance that things do end up getting lost in translation through improper paraphrasing, omission, etc. I defer to the primary material or reputable sources like official documentation for any points of confusion.